Nazareth Travel Guide: One Day Itinerary & Top Historical Sites

 Old City Market

-Located in a square next to a row of restaurants and shops on the outskirts of the Old Town, Mary’s Well was an important source of running water throughout ancient times.
+In a square next to a row of restaurants and shops on the outskirts of the Old Town, Mary’s Well was an important source of running water throughout ancient times.
 Positioned over a natural underground spring, the current structure is a non-functional reconstruction of what was once there during biblical times.

 Basilica of Jesus the Adolescent